 Christian Aid: Aid agency of the churches in the UK and Ireland, works wherever the need is greatest, irrespective of religion.
 Includes resources for teachers, youth leaders and children.

 Citizenship Foundation provides support for Citizenship in primary schools.

 Climate Choices - Children's Voices - website from Practical Action, exploring the impact of our food choices on communities in developing countries.
 Aimed at teachers of years 5 and 6, the site features case studies, worksheets, videos, power point presentations, a carbon calculator and games.

 Comic Relief offers free curriculum resources to support teaching on the issues behind Red Nose Day.

 Commonwealth Institute aims to expand young people's cultural horizons.

 Development Education Association (DEA) - the DEA is a national umbrella body aiming to support and promote the work of all those engaged in raising awareness and understanding of global and development issues in the UK.

-Development Education Centres in the UK - A-Z list of all DECs in the UK.
+Development Education Centres in Scotland - A list of the 6 DECs in Scotland.

 Development Education Exchange in Europe (DEEEP) - aims to strengthen the capacity of non-governmental development organisations to deliver grass roots development education.